 Karen has served as executive director of four nonprofits in the health, arts, and human services fields, where she has managed annual campaigns, capital campaigns, planned giving, board development, special events and communications.
 She has a passion for revitalizing strategies, board members and staff to meet a wide variety of revenue development and strategic planning challenges.

 Karen is active in community affairs and serves on the state board of the Georgia Network to End Sexual Assault.
 A former Rotary president, she was recognized with a Martin Luther King Dream Award for her work on behalf of Georgia’s children and their families.

 Karen graduated from Leadership Albany and has served as State Public Affairs Chair for the Junior Leagues of Georgia.
 She serves on the board of Family Literacy Connection and is a volunteer with the Atlanta Chapter of the March of Dimes.

 She attended the University of Georgia and graduated from Georgia State University with a bachelor’s degree in political science.

-Karen and her husband, Scott, have two grown children, Caitlyn Cooper and Kellen Carr, are the proud grandparents of Evie Carr.
+Karen and her husband, Scott, live in Atlanta, GA.
+They have two grown children, Caitlyn Cooper and Kellen Carr, and are the proud grandparents of Evie Carr.

 Karen’s favorite quote: “Joy is found through living a life of purpose.”